-Synthesizing Kant and Fiqh Siyar: A Hybrid Framework for Property Rights Protection
+Kantian Philosophy and Fiqh Siyar: A Hybrid Framework for Poverty Rights Protection

 Property rights violations in conflict zones represent a critical failure of secular legal frameworks, particularly when government institutions collapse or act as perpetrators.
 This study proposes a novel, synthesized framework for protecting property rights in conflict zones by integrating Kantian political philosophy with Islamic jurisprudence on international relations (Fiqh Siyar).
-The research employs a normative legal method integrated with comparative and critical analysis, proceeding sequentially to develop a philosophical-legal evaluative framework, map doctrinal norms, and apply these to case studies.
+We employ a normative legal method integrated with comparative and critical analysis, proceeding sequentially to develop a philosophical-legal evaluative framework.
 The Kantian framework, operationalized through commitments to autonomy and dignity, provides specific indicators for protection, such as non-expropriation and effective remedies.
 In parallel, the analysis draws on core Islamic legal principles, including ḥifẓ al-māl (protection of wealth) and the prohibition of ghasb (unlawful seizure).
 Data sources are triangulated from international legal instruments, Islamic legal texts, judicial decisions, and reports from reputable organizations.
-The findings reveal that while both Kantian philosophy and Fiqh Siyar emphasize institutional roles, Islamic law contributes two critical elements: an eschatological dimension of divine accountability and practical, identity-neutral legal tools for safeguarding non-combatants during systemic collapse.
+The findings reveal that while Kantian philosophy emphasize institutional roles.
+Islamic law contributes two critical elements: an eschatological dimension of divine accountability and practical, identity-neutral legal tools for safeguarding non-combatants during systemic collapse.
 The study implies that effective property rights protection in such crises requires a multi-layered paradigm combining constitutional guarantees with enforceable mechanisms, strengthened by this Kantian-Islamic synthesis.
 This framework presents a viable alternative for contexts where traditional international law has failed, warranting further exploration for practical implementation and potential adoption by global legal institutions.

 References